This post is about guiding you on how to fix the scary error Failed to Start Light Display Manager Error in Linux systems.

 - Sometimes the lightdm-gtk-greeter-settings package misconfiguration causes this error.
 So reinstalling lightdm-gtk-greeter-settings can help as well.

-- It always poses no harm to check whether you have the lightdm service enabled via systemd.
+- It always recommended checking whether you have the lightdm service enabled via systemd.

 - In the end, check the log of debug mode command carefully.
 You would find the possible cause of this problem.